 I’m doing some planning at the moment for some holidays this year, so I thought it was a good time to talk about slow travel.
 It’s a topic you may have heard a bit about in the last few years, and it’s definitely something I’ve been exploring for my last few holidays.
 Needless to say, I love it.
 I’d love to hear your thoughts on it as well!

 Slow travel can mean different things to different people, but at its essence it focuses on connections, experiences and well, moving at a slower pace.
 It’s the antidote to the 7-cities-in-7-days style of travel, instead promoting taking time to fully explore the places you visit, even if that means you end up visiting less places.

 On the surface it may sound like you can only do slow travel if you have months on end to dedicate to it, but it’s definitely not the case.
-No matter how long you are planning a holiday for, you can choose to do it a slower pace by choosing quality over quantity.
+No matter how long you are planning a holiday for, whether it be at a beach by enquiring folly beach rentals with pool or camping outside a coniferous forest, you can choose to do it a slower pace by choosing quality over quantity.
 It also doesn’t mean you have to rent a cottage in a small French village (although that does sound lovely!) – you can still visit big cities and famous places, just at a slower pace.
 By all means still visit all the ‘must-sees’ if they are of interest to you, but don’t feel obliged to either.

 Benefits of Slow Travel

 There are lots of benefits of slow travel, with the biggest one being that you get to properly explore the places you travel to.
 As a result you’re likely to get a better understanding of the people and their cultures, as well as find out where the locals eat and drink which is always my favourite.
 You might even pick up a little of the local language along the way.
 Taking this approach usually means you get to see and do things that aren’t in the guidebooks, or that you stumble upon by accident because you had the time to allow that to happen.